Test in production without watermarks.

 docker container run --rm -p 8080:8080 -e ENVIRONMENT=Development -e HTTP_PORTS=8080 ironsoftwareofficial/ironsecuredoc:latest

-IronSecureDoc has enabled users in the installation and running in Docker to redact, certify, or encrypt files through its REST API.
+IronSecureDoc enables users to install and run Docker to redact, certify, or encrypt files through its REST API.

-For instance, when you would like to encrypt a document, you might do the following POST to IronSecureDoc API:
+For instance, to encrypt a document, you can make a POST request to the IronSecureDoc API:

 curl -X 'POST' \